dbspitz/migrateR/README.md

   **Either**

-  a. *From GitHub*:
+  *From GitHub*:

   0. If you do not already have the "devtools" package: `install.packages("devtools")`

   i.
 Load the "devtools" library in R: `library(devtools)`

   ii.
-Install migrateR directly from GitHub: `install_github("dbspitz/migrateR/migrateR")`
+Install migrateR directly from GitHub:

+       `install_github("dbspitz/migrateR/migrateR", build_vignettes = T)`

   **Or**

-  b. *Manually*:
+  *Manually*:

   i.
 Download the package by clicking on the ".tar.gz" file under "code" and then clicking "View Raw".

   ii.
 Move the ".tar.gz" file to a location of your choosing, recording the folder's filepath as, e.g.,

         `my.dir <- "MyDirectory"` (where "MyDirectory" is your chosen filepath in quotes)

   iii.
 Set the working directory to the filepath containing the ".tar.gz" file: `setwd(my.dir)`

   iv.
 Store the name of your "tar.gz" file, e.g., `filename <- "migrateR_1.0.3.tar.gz"`

   v.
 Install the package from file with: `install.packages(filename, type = "source")`

 3. Load migrateR library in R: `library(migrateR)`